8 Best Arrondissements to Stay in Paris: Ultimate Guide

 • Read also: 7x Best boutique hotels in Saint-Germain-des-Prés Paris →

-2. Le Marais district: get lost in this hip neighborhood (3rd & 4th arrondissement)
+2. Le Marais district: hip neighborhood for first time visitors and families (3rd & 4th arrondissement)

 The hip Le Marais neighborhood in Paris can be found on the right bank of the Seine, in the 3rd and 4th arrondissements.
 Also one of the oldest districts of Paris.
 A nice, popular neighborhood with cozy restaurants, coffee bars, boutiques and concept stores such as Merci.
 The Marais district is therefore without a doubt one of the hippest districts in Paris.
 Le Marais district is definitely also one of the best arrondissements to stay in paris for first time visitors.
-Tourists and families will appreciate this district in Paris.
+Tourists and families will appreciate this district.

 Tips to do in Le Marais?
 A visit to perhaps the most beautiful square in Paris, Place des Vosges, is a must.
 In Le Marais there are also interesting museums such as the Musée Picasso or the recently renovated Musée Carnavalet.
 You can shop in the shopping streets Rue des Francs-Bourgeois and Rue du Vieille du Temple.
 Just get lost in the many nice streets and around every corner there is something new to discover.
 Oh, don’t miss the best falafel in Paris at L’As du Fallafel, on the famous Rue des Rosiers.